-The study was aimed to assess the effects of EMS training on urinary incontinence.
+The study aimed to assess the effects of EMS training on urinary incontinence.

 17 people with an average age of 47 were tested (15 female, 2 male) as they suffered from a mild or medium level of urinary incontinence.

-Participants trained 45 minutes, 2x per week for a total of 10 sessions.
-They began with a 10 to 15 minute long familiarization phase to adjust for the individual’s pulse intensity, followed by a 25 minute long training session, during which different static exercise positions were taken up by the participants.
-There was a five minute long relaxation period at the end of the training session.
+Participants trained for 45 minutes, 2x per week for a total of 10 sessions.
+They began with a 10 to 15-minute-long familiarisation phase to adjust for the individual’s pulse intensity, followed by a 25-minute long training session, during which different static exercise positions were taken up by the participants.
+There was a five-minute-long relaxation period at the end of the training session.

 Full body EMS training is an effective training that achieves therapeutic effects for the relief of discomforts caused by incontinence.
 It is also a preventive training that builds muscles, enhances body physique, improves mood, and increases vitality, body stability and overall performance.

 Copyright 2010 miha bodytec GmbH – Gubener Str.
 13½ – 86156 Augsburg – Tel.: +49 (0)821 45 54 92 – 0